 - Hand-wound coils with either 42-Gauge or 43 Gauge wire, depending on style

 Alnico Rod Style:

 The Alnico Rod style features a large and thick-sounding midrange, with a top-end sparkle.
+This model is our Hum Cancelling P90 with Alnico Rods, in a DynaSonic housing.
 The USA-Made Alnico 5 Magnets give this pickup a dynamic, breathable top-end clarity not found in screw pole pieces.